Field calibration validates wind tunnel testing on iconic cable-stayed bridge

 Having completed this calibration of the as-constructed bridge motion to the sectional wind tunnel study, we developed an aerodynamic solution that eliminated the motions due to vortex shedding without increasing flutter: two vertical baffle plates installed along the central 250 meter length of the main span.

-The knowledge we gained from the Second Severn Crossing project continues to inform our work today.
+The knowledge we gained from the Prince of Wales Bridge project continues to inform our work today.
 In addition, this project illustrates both the difficulty and importance of fully accounting for the effects of wind turbulence and damping when assessing the effects of vortex shedding on bridges and other structures.